YES. Snowboards

 YES.
 Snowboards is a manufacturer of snowboards.
 It was founded in 2009 and is based in Europe.

 History

 The company was founded by UnInc riders DCP (David Carrier-Porcheron), Romain De Marchi and JP Solberg after leaving Burton Snowboards.
-They created their own brand in collaboration with Nidecker.
-The new company established its name in the industry in a relatively short period of time.
+They created their own brand, and established its name in the industry in a relatively short period of time.

-YES. is part of the Nidecker Group, along with Jones Snowboards, Now Bindings, Nidecker, and Flow.
+YES. is an independent compagny, which has collaborated with Globe International and other Swiss brands.

 Models

 All YES. models were manufactured in the GST factory in Austria before gradually moving production to the SWS factory in Dubai starting in 2014.
 The GST factory closed in 2016.
 The YES. designers receive R&D input of some top-level freestyle snowboarders.
 The 2016-17 catalog consists of fourteen models, which grew to twenty for 2019-20.
 YES. has also collaborated with Now Snowboarding on bindings, and Globe International on shoes.